Maguire Meservey College of Health & Human Services

 - To instill in faculty and students the value and importance of lifelong learning and to accordingly provide professional development opportunities.

-- To serve as a resource and an advocate for the University and for the greater community in program development and in disseminating critical information related to current societal needs.
+- To serve as a resource and an advocate for the University and the greater community in program development and disseminating critical information related to current societal needs.

 - To foster appreciation and respect for a culturally diverse population and promote effective working relationships in an increasingly multi-cultural society.

 - To encourage ongoing collaboration and collegiality in the College as well as within the University as a whole.